 Ms. Boynton represents a broad range of clients from emerging companies to global market leaders.
 She has particular knowledge of the technology, healthcare, retail, and professional services sectors.

 Ms. Boynton advises clients on various laws governing data privacy and consumer protection, including those under the California Consumer Protection Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), Gramm Leach Bliley, Children’s Online Privacy Protection Act (COPPA), Federal Trade Commission Act, CAN-SPAM, and telemarketing laws, as well as self-regulatory and online behavioral advertising guidelines.

 Ms. Boynton frequently represents clients before the Federal Trade Commission (FTC), state attorneys general, and other government agencies and bodies.
 Ms. Boynton has also represented clients in high stakes litigation matters in state and federal courts.

-In addition, Ms. Boynton donates a substantial amount of time to pro bono work.
-Some matters she has taken on include representing inmates suffering from mental illness in a class action lawsuit against the Bureau of Prisons, representing individuals in immigration proceedings and advising non-profit organizations on data privacy and cybersecurity matters.
+Ms. Boynton maintains an active pro bono practice.
+She has represented inmates suffering from mental illness in a class action lawsuit against the Bureau of Prisons as well as individuals in immigration proceedings, and has advised nonprofit organizations on data privacy and cybersecurity matters.

-Prior to joining the firm, Ms. Boynton clerked in Alexandria, Virginia for United States District Judge Liam O’Grady.
+Prior to joining the firm, Ms. Boynton clerked for United States District Judge Liam O’Grady in Alexandria, Virginia.

-Advising a global enterprise following state-sponsored advanced persistent threat cyber-attacks targeting internal corporate data
+- A global enterprise following state-sponsored advanced persistent threat (APT) cyberattacks targeting internal corporate data

-- Defending a mobile application analytics company in a FTC investigation into its privacy and security practices
+- A data analytics company in an investigation into its privacy and security practices